 < in the making..

 The piece is based on a tourist map of the city centre, which is then scaled up.
 The streets are made out of different tires with according width to match the streets' hierarchy; the river that flows through Dresden, Elbe, is marked by an exposed blue puncture-protecting belt.
-The tires are glued together, with reinforced connections to maintain rigidity.
+You can read about my experience of the city, that crystalized in this artwork, here.